Which place is cheaper, Providence or Atlanta?

 Both Providence and Atlanta are popular destinations to visit in the summer with plenty of activities.

 Atlanta is a little warmer than Providence in the summer.
-The temperature in Atlanta is usually 82°F (28°C) in July, and Providence stays around 73°F (23°C).
+The daily temperature in Atlanta averages around 82°F (28°C) in July, and Providence fluctuates around 73°F (23°C).

 It's quite sunny in Providence.
 The sun comes out a lot this time of the year in Atlanta.
 Atlanta usually receives less sunshine than Providence during summer.
-At this time of the year, Atlanta gets 271 hours of sunny skies, while Providence receives 293 hours of full sun.
+Atlanta gets 271 hours of sunny skies, while Providence receives 293 hours of full sun in the summer.

 It's quite rainy in Atlanta.
 In July, Atlanta usually receives more rain than Providence.
-At this time of the year, Atlanta gets 5.2 inches (133 mm) of rain, while Providence receives 2.8 inches (72 mm) of rain.
+Atlanta gets 5.2 inches (133 mm) of rain, while Providence receives 2.8 inches (72 mm) of rain each month for the summer.

 Both Providence and Atlanta during the autumn are popular places to visit.

 In the autumn, Atlanta is much warmer than Providence.
-Typically, the autumn temperatures in Atlanta in October are around 66°F (19°C), and Providence is about 53°F (12°C).
+Typically, the autumn temperatures in Atlanta in October average around 66°F (19°C), and Providence averages at about 53°F (12°C).

 In Providence, it's very sunny this time of the year.
 It's quite sunny in Atlanta.
 In the autumn, Atlanta often gets around the same amount of sunshine as Providence.
 Atlanta gets 222 hours of sunny skies this time of year, while Providence receives 211 hours of full sun.